On the Bible readings for July 4, 2014

 * * * *

-The top picture is courtesy of Virginia Statute for Religious Freedom – Wikipedia.
+The picture just above is courtesy of Virginia Statute for Religious Freedom – Wikipedia.
 The full caption reads, “Jefferson’s tombstone.
 The inscription, as he stipulated, reads Here was buried Thomas Jefferson, author of the Declaration of American Independence, of the Statute of Virginia for Religious Freedom, and father of the University of Virginia.”
 (Emphasis added.)

+As to Collects, see What is a collect? | Trinity Episcopal Church in Cranford, NJ, and What is a Collect? | Reformed Liturgical Institute.
 As to the adversarial system, see also Adversarial system, to wit: a “system of law that relies on the contest between each advocate representing his or her party’s positions . . . trying to determine the truth of the case.”

 * * * *